Empire Service: Equipment

+Current

 GE Genesis P32AC-DM No. 701 pulls an Empire Service through the Hudson Highlands along the Hudson River.

-Most Empire Service trains consist of five or six cars hauled by a locomotive.

-The passenger cars are the Amfleet I series passenger cars built by the Budd Company in the mid-to-late 1970s.
-Most trains include an Amfleet club car which has a combination of Business Class seating with a Café (food service/lounge) and four or five Coach Class cars.
+Most Empire Service trains consist of five unpowered coaches in various configurations of coach, café, and business class hauled by a single locomotive.
+The passenger cars are the Amfleet I series..
+Most trains include an Amfleet club car which has a combination of Business Class seating with a Café (food service/lounge), plus four Coach Class cars.
+As of 2026, food service is only available on Empire Service trains that run the full route between Niagara Falls and New York City.

 Between New York City and Albany–Rensselaer, trains are pulled by a GE Genesis P32AC-DM dual-mode diesel locomotive at speeds up to 110 mph.
 The locomotives operate on third rail electric power in Penn Station and the Empire Connection tunnel and on diesel power for the rest of the route.
 Between Albany–Rensselaer and Niagara Falls, traditional diesel-only GE Genesis locomotives are used.

+Previous

 The New York Central did not order new equipment for the Empire Service, preferring to rehabilitate existing equipment.
 40 64-seat coaches, built by Pullman-Standard in 1946, were refurbished in 1967–1968.
 Another 21 coaches from the same pool were rebuilt as 50-seat "coach-buffet" cars.
 Amtrak acquired this equipment when it took over the Penn Central's passenger trains in 1971.
 The cars remained on the Empire Service under Amtrak into the mid-1970s.
 A typical train between New York City and Albany consisted of two coaches and the coach-buffet or "snack bar" coach.
 Trains which operated west of Albany had additional coaches.

+Future

-In the coming years all equipment will be replaced with Amtrak Airo trainsets, the railroad's branding of its combination of Siemens Venture passenger cars and a Siemens Charger diesel-electric locomotive.
-The trainsets for the Empire Service will have six passenger cars, which will include a cab control car food service area and a mix of 2x2 Coach Class and 2x1 Business Class seating.
+In the coming years, all equipment will be replaced with Amtrak Airo trainsets, the railroad's branding of its combination of Siemens Venture passenger cars and a Siemens Charger diesel-electric locomotive.
+The trainsets for the Empire Service will have six passenger cars, which will include a cab control car, food service area, and a mix of 2x2 Coach Class and 2x1 Business Class seating.
 The car closest to the locomotive will have batteries to supply electricity to traction motors in the locomotive when operating in Penn Station and the Empire Connection tunnel, eliminating the need for third rail propulsion.
 The arrangement will eliminate the time-consuming locomotive change at Albany–Rensselaer.

-Classes of service

-All classes of service include complimentary WiFi, an electric outlet (120 V, 60 Hz AC) at each seat, reading lamps, fold-out tray tables.
-Reservations are required on all trains, tickets may be purchased online, from an agent at some stations, a ticketing machine at most stations, or, at a higher cost, from the conductor on the train.
+Having cab controls at both ends of the train will also reduce turnaround time, as trainsets will no longer need to be looped or wyed to run the return trip.